jlianacastillo/jlianacastillo/README.md

 ⭐ Student in engineering systems at university of cundinamarca 💻

-⭐ Student in software analytics 🐛
+⭐ Student in software analysis and development at SENA🐛